Cutting error tracking costs

 Issue suppression

-If the exceptions you do not wish to capture are all being grouped under the same issue, you can suppress them so that subsequent exception events will not be ingested.
+If the unwanted exceptions are being grouped under the same issue, you can suppress them so that subsequent exception events are not ingested.
 Issues can be suppressed from the list or issue page by changing their status to Suppressed.

 Issue suppression status